mapbox/mapbox-gl-native/platform/android/tests/docs/UI_TESTS.md

 You can now run this configuration from the main toolbar dropdown menu.

-## Running Espresso tests manually on AWS Device Farm
+## Running Espresso tests on AWS Device Farm

 On a terminal, within `mapbox-gl-native/android/java`, run the tests (`cC` stands for `connectedCheck`):